Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Covariance matrix

 The diagonal covariance matrix is then given by $\text{Cov}_{LL'} = \text{diag}(\sigma_{\ell}^{2})$.

-In Fig. \ref{fig:comp_cov_matrices} we show the power spectrum errors estimated as square root of the diagonal elements of the covariance matrix from different methods for the redshift slice $0.45\leq z<0.6$.
-We found that the internal methods, i.e. jackknife method and covariance matrix from H21 showed larger contributions to the diagonal elements of the covariance matrix.
-The analytical covariance and the sample covariance from mock realisations were underestimated suggesting that the nuances of the data are not captured by these methods.
-We found similar results for other redshift bins and chose to use the covariance matrix from H21 for the estimation of parameters.
+In Fig. \ref{fig:comp_cov_matrices} we show the power spectrum errors estimated as {the} square root of the diagonal elements of the covariance matrix from different methods for the redshift slice $0.45\leq z<0.6$.
+We find that the internal methods, namely the jackknife method and the covariance matrix from H21 showed larger contributions to the diagonal elements of the covariance matrix.
+The analytical covariance and the sample covariance from mock realisations are underestimated, suggesting that the nuances of the data are not captured by these methods.
+We find similar results for other redshift bins and chose to use the covariance matrix from H21 for the estimation of parameters.